-If there are fewer applications than the Planned Admission Number, all applicants will be offered places.
+If there are fewer applications than the planned admission number, all applicants will be offered places.
 If there are more applications than the number of places available, the following oversubscription criteria will be applied:

-- 1. Baptised Catholic Looked After Children and Baptised Catholic previously Looked After Children. - 2.
-Children with an exceptional social, medical, educational or religious need which can be best met, or only met, at this school; - 3.
-Baptised Catholic children who have a sibling in the school at the time of admission. - 4.
-Baptised Catholic children resident in the former parish of St Patrick's. - 5.
+- 1. Baptised Roman Catholic Looked After Children, Baptised Roman Catholic previously Looked After Children and Looked After Children adopted from overseas. - 2.
+Baptised Roman Catholic children resident in the parish of St Patrick's. - 3.
+Other baptised Catholic children who have a sibling in the school at the time of admission. - 4.
+Other baptised Catholic children. - 5.
 Looked After Children and previously Looked After Children. - 6.
-Baptised Catholic children of members of staff who have been employed at the school for two or more years at the time the application is made or the member of staff is recruited to fill a vacant post where there is a demonstrable skill shortage as identified by the Governing Board. - 7.
+Baptised Roman Catholic children of members of staff who have been employed at the school for two or more years at the time the application is made or the member of staff is recruited to fill a vacant post where there is a demonstrable skill shortage as identified by the governing board. - 7.
 Other children who have a sibling in the school at the time of admission. - 8.
-Other Baptised Catholic children. - 9.
 All remaining applicants.